tsileo/blobstash/docs/lua.md

 // Return a boolean indicating whether the request is authenticated using a valid API key authorized() -> bool

+// Return true if request contain uploaded files hasupload() -> bool

+// Parse the request and extract a table containing form key-values,
+// and a table indexed by uploaded filename returning a table with: filename, size, content key. upload() -> table, table
 ```

 ### Response